bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/building-trustless-bridges.md

 So he's basically referring to this tension between having a blockchain that has limited expressivity that maybe only supports one or a few small numbers of applications, and then a blockchain that has full expressivity that you can pile all of these different types of applications into a single blockchain.
 Do we really want that or do we want to try to firewall these things and have it separation of concerns so that users who are only interested in one application can use one system, and then users who are interested in another application can use some other systems.
 So we want solutions to this problem that don't harm the decentralization and the security of the Bitcoin main chain.
-And so we've come up with this idea of bridges so that we can increase transaction throughput and add new functionality by transferring SACs to other systems, and those other systems take on the burden of increasing transaction throughput or adding new functionality.
+And so we've come up with this idea of bridges so that we can increase transaction throughput and add new functionality by transferring sats to other systems, and those other systems take on the burden of increasing transaction throughput or adding new functionality.
 So one way that you could solve this problem is just by piling all of this stuff into the Bitcoin main chain so we could have more transactions per block, more blocks per day, more expressivity, more everything.
 But your Raspberry Pi node is not going to be very happy about that.
 And eventually, as the BitFury study shows, it'll just get kicked off of the network.